tylergets/linear-notion-sync/README.md

 After the setup command is run, you can run the `sync` command to sync Linear issues to the Notion Database.

 * You will need to provide the Linear Team ID, Notion Database ID, and both API Tokens.

+Notion and Linear API tokens may be provided as environment variables NOTION_TOKEN and LINEAR_TOKEN respectively.

 # Usage
 <!-- usage -->
 ```sh-session